Whoaa512/starred/README.md

 - [extrabacon/python-shell](https://github.com/extrabacon/python-shell) - Run Python scripts from Node.js with simple (but efficient) inter-process communication through stdio
 - [keichi/binary-parser](https://github.com/keichi/binary-parser) - A blazing-fast declarative parser builder for binary data
 - [jawj/zapatos](https://github.com/jawj/zapatos) - Zero-abstraction Postgres for TypeScript: a non-ORM database library
-- [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with the head.
+- [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with a head.
 Runs on Node, Bun and Deno.
 Lives on the Edge and yes, it's a JavaScript ORM too 😅
 - [contentlayerdev/contentlayer](https://github.com/contentlayerdev/contentlayer) - Contentlayer turns your content into data - making it super easy to import MD(X) and CMS content in your app
 - [editablejs/editable](https://github.com/editablejs/editable) - 🌱 A collaborative rich-text editor framework that focuses on stability, controllability, extensibility, and performance. 一款强到离谱的富文本编辑器框架，专注于稳定性、可控性、扩展性和性能。
 - [NangoHQ/nango](https://github.com/NangoHQ/nango) - A single API for all your integrations.